 Photos: Deep Blue

 Movement: Automatic, Miyota caliber 9100, Made in Japan

 Number of jewels: 26

 Movement decoration: Not decorated

-Functions: Hours, minutes, seconds, date, day of week, month, second time zone (GMT)
+Functions: Hours, minutes, seconds, date, day of the week, month, second time-zone (GMT)

 Power reserve: 40 hours